Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

 ---
 slug: gene-homology
 title: How to find homologous genes in the Entity viewer
-description: How to find homologous genes for a specific gene of interest.
+description: A table of the homologous genes found in other species for an individual gene of interest.
 related_articles:
   - href: ensembl-help/ensembl-data/annotation-and-prediction/homology-annotation.md
 ---